SoliantMike/FM-Admin-API-Tool/README.md

 FileMaker Server 2024 (version number 21) is out!
 See here for a summary <a href="https://www.soliantconsulting.com/blog/filemaker-2024-executive-summary-1/">https://www.soliantconsulting.com/blog/filemaker-2024-executive-summary-1/</a>

+New in 21.1.1:

+	• Get and set the HTTPS tunneling option
+	• Upload SSL certs with files instead of a newline-escaped strings

 New in 21.0.1:

 	• Upload/Download a Database File